 According to 42 PA Cons Stat § 8528, car accident victims may be entitled to pursue compensation for:

 - Pain and suffering

 At Schmidt Kramer, our attorneys will be able to determine a fair amount of compensation you may be owed for your injuries.
 However, there may be several factors that affect the amount of compensation you can receive.

 Pennsylvania’s Comparative Negligence Law

-When both parties involved in a car accident are negligent, Pennsylvania uses the law of comparative negligence to determine the amount of compensation the victim can receive.
+When both parties involved in a Lancaster auto accident are negligent, Pennsylvania uses the law of comparative negligence to determine the amount of compensation the victim can receive.